Rel Primer: Basic Syntax

 Summary

 This article has covered the basics of Rel syntax.
-The next in the Rel Primer series focuses on aggregations, group-by and joins, followed by more advanced Rel features.
+The next in the Rel Primer series focuses on aggregations, group-by, and joins, followed by more advanced features of Rel.